-Volunteer Instructor Training
+Volunteer Instructor Training and Screening

 Each and every volunteer is supported through training so that your commitment to Track 3 provides a rewarding experience.
 We offer free clinics, both informational and practical, to provide volunteers with the opportunity to develop new skills, to feel supported in their role and to help us deliver our mission.